CT-Data-Collaborative/distribution-of-home-sales/README.md

 Processing typically happens in either Python or R. However, testing is done with Python.
 We recommend setting up a virtual environment for managing any specific dependencies for testing a given dataset as follow:

-`python3 -m venv /path/to/new/virtual/environment`
+`python3 -m venv /venv`

+Then activate the virtualenv:

+`source venv/bin/activate`

 You can then install the requirements like so:

-`pip install -r requirements.txt`
+`pip3 install -r requirements.txt`

 ### Metadata